KlearTouch/KlearTouch.MediaPlayer/README.md

 ﻿# KlearTouch.MediaPlayer
-Media Player Element for WinUI 3 (and more in the future)
+Media Player Element for WinUI 3 based on [the one in UWP](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Controls.MediaPlayerElement).